jensenlab/PlatePlan/README.md

 Please reach out if you use this software to software@jensenlab.net, we'd love to hear about your project!

 # Usage Policy/License
-This software is provided to you with no guarantees under the standard MIT License.
+This software is provided to you with no guarantees and **for non-commercial use only**.
+Please contact manager@jensenlab.net for any commercial inquiries.

 Feel free to submit issues or leave feedback and we'll try to address them, or submit a pull request if you have any additions to make.